 “I’m not sure why someone would want to follow our brand on social media.”
-I hear this from our current clients, as well as prospective ones.
-Usually, after digging deeper, they admit they feel their industry is boring or “old school;” they’re uncomfortable using the technology effectively; or they’re unsure of the business case for investing the time, energy and money to be social.
+I hear this question often from our current clients, as well as prospective ones.
+Usually, after digging deeper, they admit they feel their industry is too boring or traditional; they’re uncomfortable using social media effectively; or they’re unsure of the business case for investing the time, energy and money to be social.

-So, why do people follow brands on Facebook?
+So, why do people follow brands on Facebook in the first place?
 Because they like the brand.
 It’s a simple answer, yet there’s an emotional undercurrent driving it.

 What makes a brand “likeable”?